ataylor32/django-username-email/README.md

 The only difference between CUser and the vanilla Django User is email address is the `USERNAME_FIELD` (and username does not exist).

+##Why use CUser?

-**Why use CUser?** Because you still want everything in `django.contrib.auth`, but you also want to log in user's with their email addresses.
+Because you still want everything in `django.contrib.auth`, but you also want users to **log in with email addresses**.
+And you don't want to manage your own custom User model or authentication backend.

 ##Install & Set up

-0. If you previously used Django's default User model (`django.contrib.auth.User`), jump to **Notes**.
+0. If you previously used Django's default User model, `django.contrib.auth.User`, jump to **Notes** first (then come back).
 Otherwise, continue onward!

+1. Install with `pip django-username-email`

-1. Add "cuser" to your INSTALLED_APPS setting like this
+2. Add "cuser" to your INSTALLED_APPS setting like this

         INSTALLED_APPS = [
             ...
             'cuser',
         ]

-2. Specify the custom model as the default user model for your project using the AUTH_USER_MODEL setting in your settings.py:
+3. Specify the custom model as the default user model for your project using the AUTH_USER_MODEL setting in your settings.py:

         AUTH_USER_MODEL = 'cuser.CUser'

-3. Run `python manage.py migrate` to create CUser's models.
+4. Run `python manage.py migrate` to create CUser's models.

-4. Instead of referring to User directly, you should reference the user model using `django.contrib.auth.get_user_model()`
+5. Instead of referring to User directly, you should reference the user model using `django.contrib.auth.get_user_model()`

 ## Notes